Lake Haven

 AreaSearch assessment of residential development drivers sees a low level of activity in Lake Haven, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows Lake Haven had approximately 9 residential properties approved annually.
-From FY-21 to FY-25, around 49 homes were approved, with 7 more in FY-26 so far.
-Despite population decline, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Lake Haven recorded around 9 residential properties granted approval per year.
+Approximately 49 homes were approved over the past 5 financial years, between FY-21 and FY-25, with 7 so far in FY-26.
+The population has declined recently, but housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.

 Frequently Asked Questions - Development